kenjikoshu/satoshi-forex/README.md

 A single-page website that ranks Bitcoin (in Satoshis, SATS), Gold (XAU), Silver (XAG), and top fiat currencies based on economic size, using market cap for Bitcoin, Gold, and Silver, and GDP for fiat currencies.

+This project was built using the ansh template-2 as a foundation and was generated with assistance from Cursor.ai.

 ## Features

 - **Real-time Bitcoin Data**: Fetches current Bitcoin price and market cap from CoinGecko API